-If someone comments about something you do not like, be polite in your reply.
-If they argue with you without reading what you wrote, then ignore them.
+• If someone comments about something you do not like, be polite in your reply.
+If they argue with you without reading what you wrote, ignore them.
 Accept that very few minds are ever changed by someone's online response.

-IV.
 Accuracy Counts

-Make sure of your facts and cite your sources.
+• Make sure of your facts and cite your sources.
 If you still get it wrong, post an apology and a correction.
-Use well-respected sites such as Snopes (www.snopes.com) to check out anything that seems too good or bad to be true.
+Use well-respected sites to check out anything that seems too good or too bad to be true.

-V. Share Safely
+Share Safely

-Be careful how much information you provide about yourself or your friends.
+- Be careful how much information you provide about yourself or your friends.
 What would you tell a stalker about your daily routine?
 What do people really need to know?
-In addition, do not endanger your friends by sharing that information about them, either.

-You are not required to give any social media website your true birthdate (which is often used as a password on new accounts), your phone number, your address, or your current location.
-Make something up.

-It is best to share your experiences on social media \after\ they have happened.
+In addition, do not endanger your friends by sharing that information about them, either. - You are not required to give any social media website your true birthdate (which is often used as a password on new accounts), your phone number, your address, or your current location.
+Make something up. - It is best to share your experiences on social media after they have happened.
 Telling a wide audience that you went to the concert last night lets you share without telling them where you are right now.
 Be smart and safe!

-VI.
 Connect with PCI